alex-charos/fantasy-manager/README.md

 quarkus dev
 ```

+## Prerequisities:

+- Java 17
+- Docker or mongodb instance (see below)

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Packaging and running the application